rachanahegde/python-pro-bootcamp-intermediate-projects/README.md

 A game that quizzes you on random trivia, built with OOP.

 <h3> Day 18: The Hirst Painting </h3>
-Learned how to read and use documentation by doing a series of challenges involving the turtle graphics library.
+Learned how to read and use documentation by doing a series of challenges involving the Turtle graphics library.
 For the Hirst Painting project, I used the Colorgram package to extract colors from an image.
 Then, I used turtle and the colors I extracted to create a spot painting.

+<h3> Day 19: Turtle Race </h3>
+Place a bet on one of six turtles (each a color of the rainbow) and watch them race!
+Each turtle moves at a randomly assigned speed so you may or may not get lucky.
+This project was built using the Turtle graphics library.